RoPeGxDamn/Codewars/README.md

 This is my solutions for some tasks on Codewars.
+Showing my programming skills and mentality.